 Fiduciary liability insurance has a vital role in protecting against claims that result from a breach in fiduciary duty or the duties of financial responsibility from one party to another.

 Any breach of fiduciary obligation like handling salaries, retirement, healthcare, and other finances for an employee – including IRS requirements, can cause harm to a company or employees.
 Fiduciary liability insurance protects companies and employees from this type of harm.
 Insureon labels fiduciary liability insurance as a type of errors and omission insurance.
 Companies do need to investigate this type of coverage to ensure that they and their employees are protected.
-Contact Risk Managers LLC for more information about Fiduciary Liability Insurance.
+Contact Risk Managers, LLC LLC for more information about Fiduciary Liability Insurance.